William Gordon, 6th Viscount of Kenmure

 received some additions before Kenmure reached Hawick, where he learnt the news of the English Jacobite rising.
 He joined with Thomas Forster and James Radclyffe, 3rd Earl of Derwentwater, at Rothbury.
 Their united forces of some hundred and fifty cavalry, after a series of marches, halted at the border, at Kelso, where they were reinforced by a brigade under William Mackintosh of Borlum.

 There, on 24 October 1715, Kenmure proclaimed King James VIII.
 Joining with Northumbrian insurgents, he marched into England under the command of Forster.
 He was taken prisoner at the barricades of Preston, and brought to London.
-He was subsequently tried, found guilty, and beheaded on Tower Hill on 24 February 1716, and his title and estates forfeited.
+He was subsequently tried, found guilty, and beheaded on Tower Hill on 24 February 1716, and his title was forfeited.
+His estates were not forfeited though, as they were considered by the Crown to be in so much debt that it was not worth seizing them.
 Some accounts state that his body was returned to his family at Kenmure for burial.

 In 1824 an act of Parliament repealed the forfeiture, and his direct descendant, John Gordon (1750–1840), became Viscount Kenmure.
 There are believed to be other descendants still living, although the title remains dormant.